 and yet

-• a concrete boundary is place between responses of 6 and 7 (and between 8 and 9).
+a concrete boundary is placed between responses of 6 and 7 (and between 8 and 9).
 Such an ‘on the boundary’ responder may have vaguely pondered which box to tick and metaphorically (or even literally) ‘tossed a coin’ to decide.

 Now, you might say “yeah, but Reichheld’s broad-brush NPS metric will do” so I’ve mocked up three (deliberately) extreme comparison cases to illustrate the stripping out of meaning: